The Antidote for Fear

 The young Marine dressed in combat fatigues appeared suddenly at the door of my office.
 "It's an emergency...
 I need to speak withe pastor immediately," he said to my startled secretary.
 As I opened my door, I recognized him immediately as one of our many military church members.
 The appearance of his face was flushed, he was obviously distressed.

 "Come on in Frank," I said as I shook his hand.
 "How can I help you?
 What's the matter?"
 I asked.
 He was obviously distressed, and looked about nervously as though concerned he could be overheard.
 "I've just been through one of the most stressful ordeals of my life, and I need your prayer and counsel... to get this off my chest as soon as possible."
 Alarmed by his news, I could see that his large muscular frame was shaking... his chest heaved as he gulped for deep breaths.
 "Tell me what's going on, Frank" I asked.

 He looked up at me, and with apparent hesitancy, blurted one word cautiously.
 "Terrorism," he replied.
 Terrorism?
 Did I hear him correctly?
-This is something that we hear about frequently in Israel or other places, but not in the U.S. I sat in silence for a few moments, pondering the meaning of what he just said.
+During the 1980's, this was something we heard about frequently in the Middle-east or other places, but not in the U.S. I sat in silence for a few moments, pondering the meaning of what he just said.

 I had known Frank and his wife for probably a year or so, a long-time by the revolving-door standards of military assignments.
 I knew he loved and served the Lord, but knew very little about his job except that he had significant rank, and seemed as rugged and disciplined as any Marine I'd ever met.
 As a pastor to many military personnel, it wasn't unusual to hear discussions or offer counsel pertaining to military life and concerns, but what he would share with me came as a shock to my seldom-surprised emotions.